 After lunch, we continued our Florence walking tour and went to Piazza della Signoria.
-This is the political square of Florence and filled with some dramatic history….
+This is the political square of Florence and is filled with some dramatic history.

-Needless to say, both the clergy (who had lots of wealth at the time) and the Florentine’s had enough of his outbursts not only excommunicated him, but set fire to he and two of his fellow friars.
+Needless to say, both the clergy (who had lots of wealth at the time) and the Florentines had enough of his outbursts and not only excommunicated him but set fire to him and two of his fellow friars.

 You will find a replica of The David (the original is in the Galleria dell’Accademia) by Michelangelo.
-David was appropriated by the Medici family as a way of demonstrating their return to power.
+The Medici family used the statue to showcase their return to power.

-Fountain of Neptune shows Neptune, whose face resembles that of Cosimo I de’ Medici, and was meant to be an allusion to the dominion of the Florentines over the seas.
+The Fountain of Neptune shows Neptune, whose face resembles that of Cosimo I de Medici, and was meant to be an allusion to the dominion of the Florentines over the seas.

 You will also find an Equestrian Statue of Duke Cosimo I which stands as a way to honor the man who brought Tuscany under Medici military rule.

 Art in Florence is one of the highlights of a trip to this region.
-The Uffizi is just outside of Piazza della Signoria and holds treasures of the Medici.
+One of the most important things to do in Florence is to visit The Uffizi.
+This museum is just outside of Piazza Della Signoria and holds treasures of the Medici.

 Uffizi TIP: The first Sunday of each month is a FREE ENTRANCE day.
 This means that you will NOT be able to book tickets in advance.